Dean's Predoctoral Fellowship Award Program

 Fellowship Award Application Details

-Eligibility is limited to students in good academic standing who have completed the program core curriculum.
-Current awardees may apply for a 2nd year of funding.
+Eligibility is limited to students in good academic standing who have completed the BMS Graduate Program core curriculum.
+Current awardees may apply for a second year of funding.
+It is expected that the most competitive applicants will be those in mid-training rather than being close to completion of their graduate studies.

 Key Dates